ron logo

 1971 John & Grace Lee portrait Christmas Card.Frankoma Pottery issues an annual Christmas plate.
 As in years past, the mold for the plate is destroyed each year on Dec.
 23 to ensure a limited production.This is a 41-year tradition at Frankoma.

 Although not a limited edition, Frankoma issued a 2007 Oklahoma Centennial plate, the first collector’s edition plate the plant has produced in 15 years.
 The plates, designed by Native American artist Murv Jacob, are glazed in three signature colors --- desert gold, walnut brown, and prairie green --- and are signed and numbered.
 The design depicts two scissor-tail flycatchers, captured in flight around branches of the state tree, the Redbud.
 It also displays the dates of 1907 & 2007.
-Production of the plates will cease at the end of 2007.
+Production of the plates ceased at the end of 2007.

 The Frankoma Gift Store at the plant is open and daily plant tours are conducted.